helliun/resumaker/README.md

+# This module was created entirely by ChatGPT!

 To use the ResumeGenerator class that is defined in the resumaker.py module, follow these steps:

 1. Import the ResumeGenerator class by adding the statement from resumaker import ResumeGenerator to the top of your python file.